bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 #### [Ansible Doctor](https://ansible-doctor.geekdocs.de/)

-Ansible-doctor is a simple annotation like documentation generator based on Jinja2 templates. hile ansible-doctor comes with a default template called readme, it is also possible to write your own templates.
+Ansible-doctor is a simple annotation like documentation generator based on Jinja2 templates. while ansible-doctor comes with a default template called readme, it is also possible to write your own templates.

 The first step is to identify if the given folder is an Ansible role.
 This check is very simple, if the folder contains a sub-directory called tasks is MUST be an Ansible role! :)